[Exclusive] Poland and Hungary go hard on Belarus migrants

 But there were still between 3,000 and 5,000 migrants in Belarus, including 500 people camped near the Bruzgi crossing point on the Belarusian-Polish border, a Belarusian opposition activist, who asked not to be named, told EUobserver.

-Tensions in the wider region were sky-high over Russia's military build up against Ukraine.
+Tensions in the region were sky-high over Russia's military build up against Ukraine.

 And states in the EU Council were still in talks on the Commission's proposals how to counter potential "instrumentalisation" of refugees.